 At this time, Virtus does not have a Direct Stock Purchase Plan.
 Purchases of Virtus common stock must be made through a broker or other financial institution.

 Broadridge Corporate Issuer Solutions, Inc. acts as transfer agent for Virtus.
-In this capacity, Broadridge maintains stockholder records for Virtus common stock; performs all stock registrations, transfers and disbursements; and handles shareholder account requests, including change of address, dividend checks and duplicate 1099s.
-For more information about your account, got to the Virtus Shareholder Page.
+In this capacity, Broadridge maintains stockholder records for Virtus common and mandatory convertible preferred stock; performs all stock registrations, transfers and disbursements; and handles shareholder account requests, including change of address, dividend checks and duplicate 1099s.
+For more information about your account, go to the Virtus Shareholder Page.

 You can contact Virtus Shareowner Services by any one of the following methods: